celestiaorg/docs/docs/developers/gm-setup.md

 ## 🍺 Install Homebrew

-This will allow us to install dependencies for our Mac.
+Homebrew will allow us to install dependencies for our Mac:

 ```jsx
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Be sure to run the commands similar to the output below from the successful installation.
+Be sure to run the commands similar to the output below from the successful installation:

 ```jsx
 ==> Next steps: